SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > The below "note" is plain text in the original Pizza API documentation.
 > While writing this template, it occured to me that I missed an opportunity
 > to use the "NOTE" markdown like I am doing here in this note.

-Note that for a 404 (Not found) it is helpful to include a message in the body indicating that the URL format is OK, but that the `PIZZA-ID` does not match an existing pie.
-This helps distinguish between a badly-formed URL and a missing resource.

-The message can be plain text (not processible by systems, but good for humans), or a JSON body following agreed conventions.